peggyrayzis/react-native-create-bridge/README.md

 # react-native-create-bridge
-React Native bridge modules made easy!
+Bridging native modules & UI components made easy!
 If you're a JavaScript developer writing your first lines of native code or a more experienced developer looking to eliminate boilerplate from your React Native workflow, this tool is for you.

 ## Getting Started
 1. `npm install -g react-native-create-bridge` or `yarn global add react-native-create-bridge`
 2. From the root of your React Native project, run `create-bridge`
 3. The prompts will ask you for:
   - Your bridge module name
+  - Whether you want to create a native module or UI component (or both!)
   - The platforms and languages you would like to support.
 Currently, we default to iOS/Obj-C and Android/Java, but you can also choose iOS/Swift or Android/Kotlin if you prefer.
   - The directory where you would like your JS files.
 If it doesn't exist, we'll create it for you.
 4. That's it! 📦 Sit back and we'll deliver your native module for you lightning fast! ⚡️